Phase 1 — Deploy Elastic Security Infrastructure

 • Step 8: Generate / Reset Elastic Password

-• Generated a new password for the admin account
+• Generate a new password for the admin account

 • sudo /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic